musk1n/weather-app/README.md

 - **Display:** Show temperature, weather condition, and humidity.
 - **Error Handling:** Gracefully handle API errors and invalid city names.
 - **Responsive:** Designed to work on both desktop and mobile devices.
+- **Related Background:** The background image changes according to the weather description.

 ## Technologies Used
 - React